hftbattle/documentation/en/HFAQ.md

 A: Time between the moment an order is sent and the moment it is accepted by the market is called *round-trip*.

 The simulator has a *round-trip* set to {{ book["constraint.round-trip"] }} microseconds.
-That means all your requests for the orders adding / removal happen with a little time lag as after it is sent to the market.
+That means all your requests for the orders adding / removal happen with a little time lag as after if it is sent to the market.

 ---